-Computers Part of your Life Grade 10 (2'nd Edition) - A DVD is included with each textbook, containing the data files, PowerPoint presentations and more than 100 videos explaining practical activities.
+Computers Part of Your Life Computer Application Technology Grade 11 (2'nd Edition) - A DVD is included with each textbook, containing the data files, PowerPoint presentations and more than 100 videos explaining practical activities.

-Computers Part of Your Life Grade 11 (2'nd Edition) - A DVD is included with each textbook, containing the data files, PowerPoint presentations and more than 100 videos explaining practical activities.
+Computers Part of your Life Computer Applications Technology Grade 10 (2'nd Edition) - A DVD is included with each textbook, containing the data files, PowerPoint presentations and more than 100 videos explaining practical activities.

 Matrix Computing for 11-14: Student Book 2 - Delivering the new KS3 National Curriculum for Computing, equipping students to use creative computational thinking, preparing them for GCSE and the digital world beyond.
 A creative, project-based approach to learning, solving real-life problems.
 Clear structure allowing progression with each topic

 Focus on introducing important computational vocabulary.
 Accessible for a wide range of abilities.
 Differentiated questions for support and extension